Esri/gis-tools-for-hadoop/README.md

 * Sample tools that demonstrate full stack implementations of all the resources provided to solve GIS problems using Hadoop
-* Templates for building custom tools that solve specific problems

 ![GIS Tools Breakdown](http://esri.github.com/gis-tools-for-hadoop/images/gis-tools-breakdown.png)